 Think about it.
 These cold months mean fewer sellers that want to meet but also less competition from other buyers.
 On average, May, June, July, and August make up 40% of housing sales.
 By contrast, January and February make up less than 6%.
-With the current buyer’s market in NYC that puts even more power in your hands as you’ll have less competition to deal with.
+With the current buyer’s market in NYC, that puts even more power in your hands as you’ll have less competition to deal with.
 True, you may find your dream home when summer inventory opens up.
-But your chance of actually buying a home is better in winter when there are fewer buyers and, in particular, less all-cash buyers.
+But your chance of actually buying a home is better in winter when fewer buyers and, in particular, fewer all-cash buyers.

-If a seller is listing their home in the depts of winter, then that means they seriously want to sell.
-This can give you a big upper-hand in negotiations.
+If a seller is listing their home in the depts of winter, then that means they sincerely want to sell.
+This can give you a big upper hand in negotiations.
 When looking through listings, look for properties that have been on the market for several months.
-The longer it’s been on the market, the more leverage you have when it comes to negotiations.
-Chances are, you can land a great apartment for a fraction of the price you would have paid six months earlier.
+The longer it’s’s been on the market, the more leverage you have when it comes to negotiations.
+Chances are, you can land an excellent apartment for a fraction of the price you would have paid six months earlier.
 Just keep in mind that this doesn’t mean you should severely lowball your offer.
-Talk with your buyer’s agent and you can find what the right offering price should be.
+Talk with your buyer’s agent, and you can find what the right offering price should be.

 No doubt, moving furniture in the dead of winter is something no one wants.
 However, money can speak a lot of languages.
-Far fewer people move to a new house in the winter which means much less work for moving companies.
-So long as you are flexible and allow them several days to get the job done, you could get a much better price then you would have in the spring or summer.
+Far fewer people move to a new house in the winter, which means much less work for moving companies.
+So long as you are flexible and allow them several days to get the job done, you could get a much better price; than you would have in the spring or summer.

 As with every other industry, mortgage brokers will have much less to do in the winter months.
-With fewer people applying for loans at this time there will be a far shorter waiting time to get your mortgage application processed.
-This makes the time to closing day much shorter so you’ll be in your new home in no time.
+With fewer people applying for loans at this time, there will be a far shorter waiting time to get your mortgage application processed.
+This makes the time to your closing the day much quicker so you’ll be in your new home in no time.